James Buster Douglas Knockout Boxing

 Developer: Taito Publisher: Sega Released: 1990 Genre: Sports

 Ah Sega, you crude bastards.
 It is no small exaggeration to say that Mike Tyson’s Punch-Out is still the most popular boxing game of all time.
 Nintendo absolutely nailed the game’s mechanics and its colorful cast of characters made it instantly memorable and endearing.
 One can easily see why a company like Sega would want a piece of that pie.
 But rather than develop their own competitor they instead published Taito’s port of their arcade game Final Blow and slapped on a license.
 But no just any license; they got Buster Douglas, the man who beat Tyson in one of the biggest upsets in boxing history.
-In the end though it doesn’t matter who endorsed the game, it is still terrible.
+In the end though it does not matter who endorsed the game, it is still terrible.

 The first notable aspect of the game is its graphics.
 As a port from the arcade Buster Douglas Boxing measures up pretty well.
 The fighters are massive, incredibly detailed, and feature fluid if a bit slow animation.
 Punch-Out featured large boxers but they pale in comparison to this game.
 It loses some of the brightness and a little color but otherwise looked fantastic for the time.
 I can tell you that seeing this on a home console in 1990 was mind-blowing.
 Now if only Sega had spent more time securing an endorsement and working on the gameplay.